 Deciding whether you even need a toilet in your campervan is the first question.

-There’s lots of different campervan toilets solutions.
+There are many campervan toilet solutions.
 We’ve had a chemical porta-potti in the past.

 A composting toilet works through the process of evaporation and decomposition.

-Human waste is made up of mostly water and it’s the water that makes everything so nasty and smelly.
+Human waste is mostly water, and it’s the water that makes everything so nasty and smelly.

 Check prices on